JesseWWolfgang/pokeemerald-expansion/README.md

 # feature/location-battle-music

-Adds a collection of simple functions to control custom music for the following types of music based on the current MAPSEC:
+Adds a collection of simple functions to control custom music for the following types of music based on the current MAPSEC or region:

 - trainer battles
 - wild battles
 - trainer victory
 - wild victory
+- surfing

-Functions are defined in :
+Functions are defined in:

 `location_music.h` and `location_music.c`.